OrghoN/chilliOil/README.md

 # chilliOil
-A website that answers the important questiion thartplaguews us.
+   A website that answers the important question that plaguees us.
 Can I add chilli Oil to this?
+   More often than not, the answer is YES!